mrmcshane/k8s-training/README.md

 ![pods](img/k8s_pods.png "pods")

-These can be comprised of one or more containers (usually one).
+These can be comprised of one or more containers, usually one.

 You will usually find more containers in a pod if you have a custom logging or monitoring system.